corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## Context

-In my [previous post](https://endjin.com/blog/2021/05/csharp-serialization-with-system-text-json-schema), I introduced the concepts behind our JSON object model extensions, built over [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-8.0).
+In my [previous post](https://endjin.com/blog/2021/05/csharp-serialization-with-system-text-json-schema), I introduced the concepts behind our JSON object model extensions, built over [System.Text.Json](https://docs.microsoft.com/en-us/.NET/api/system.text.json?view=net-8.0).

 > You don't need to read that post to work with this lab.

-In summary, we looked at how a code generation tool could take JSON Schema and emit a full-fidelity dotnet type model for that schema, including well-optimised schema validation, with great allocation and compute performance for common scenarios where traditional JSON serialization would be the norm.
+In summary, we looked at how a code generation tool could take JSON Schema and emit a full-fidelity .NET type model for that schema, including well-optimised schema validation, with great allocation and compute performance for common scenarios where traditional JSON serialization would be the norm.

 It also demonstrated how this model could support interoperability between types generated from different schema, and even compiled into different libraries, without any shared user code.